 What to Major in to Become a Psychiatrist: Degree Options

 The Doctor of Medicine program lasts four years and includes both traditional coursework and intensive clinical training.
-In the first two years, students complete courses in anatomy and physiology, biochemistry and other foundational courses while they work directly with patients to promote individual and public health, diagnose illnesses and treat disease.
+In the first two years, students complete foundational courses while they work directly with patients.

 The third year of a medical school program is known as the clerkship year, in which students work at clinical sites and complete rotations in the areas of obstetrics and gynecology, family medicine, pediatrics, surgery and psychiatry.
 The fourth year prepares individuals for the psychiatric residency, and students work with physician advisors who help to ease the transition from medical student to resident.
 Upon earning an M.D.
 (Doctor of Medicine), individuals must satisfy licensing requirements and complete a residency in psychiatry, which culminates in board certification.

 Admittance to this degree program requires a bachelor's degree from an accredited institution that satisfies pre-medicine prerequisite coursework, such as chemistry, organic chemistry and biology; experience with lab work is also expected.
 Other requirements include a high undergraduate GPA, letters of recommendation, an interview and satisfactory scores on the Medical College Admissions Test (MCAT).